-Also excluded are any persons who make use of unauthorised means or gain advantage through some other means of manipulation.
-In some of these cases, PROJECT winnings can be retrospectively revoked and claimed back.
+Also excluded are any persons who make use of unauthorized means or gain advantage through some other means of manipulation.
+In some of these cases, Project winnings can be retrospectively revoked and claimed back.

 Participants who provide false personal details can also be excluded.

-The exclusion, blocking or deletion of photos, lyrics and sound recordings is at the discretion of BEYOND and may occur without consulting the affected Participants should such photos, lyrics and sound recordings infringe these Conditions of Participation or statutory provisions or if such an infringement cannot be discounted.
-Any claims on BEYOND relating to the exclusion, blocking or deletion of text, photo or audio material are explicitly excluded.
+The exclusion, blocking or deletion of photos, videos, lyrics, compositions, arrangements, and sound recordings is at the discretion of Beyond and may occur without consulting the affected Participants should such photos, videos, lyrics, compositions, arrangements and sound recordings infringe these Conditions of Participation or statutory provisions or if such an infringement cannot be discounted.
+Any claims on Beyond relating to the exclusion, blocking or deletion of text, photo, video, or audio material are explicitly excluded.

 However, the limitation of liability above also applies correspondingly to the benefit of the vicarious agents of the promoter.

-BEYOND reserves the right to suspend or to prematurely terminate or change the running order of the PROJECT at any time, insofar as technical reasons (e.g. computer virus, manipulation or errors in software/hardware) or legal reasons or reasons outside of its control make it impossible to ensure the PROJECT can be carried out in an orderly fashion.
-In such an event, Participants have no claims against BEYOND.
+Beyond reserves the right to suspend or to prematurely terminate or change the running order of the Project at any time, insofar as technical reasons (e.g., computer virus, manipulation or errors in software/hardware) or legal reasons or reasons outside of its control make it impossible to ensure the Project can be carried out in an orderly fashion.
+Beyond reserves the right the change the contents and the procedure of the Project if Beyond considers these changes necessary to adjust to unforeseen situations.
+In such an event, Participants have no claims against Beyond.

 Should any of these conditions be or become invalid, the validity of the remaining conditions remains unaffected.

-There is no legal recourse with regard to the execution of the PROJECT, particularly the decisions of the Artistic Director.
+There is no legal recourse regarding the execution of the Project, particularly the decisions of Beyond and the commissioned producers or mentors.